fafusha/dice/README.md

 # Cee-lo
 ## Introductiction
 There are many different dice games.
-Sometimes it takes many hours to finish the game.
+Sometimes it takes many hours to finish a game.
 Computers allow us to play thousand of rounds of these dice games in the matter of seconds.
 This allows us to identify interseting features and traits about these games.
 These traits include: the number of turns it takes to play the round or the number of rounds it takes to have one player standing.
-Cee-lo is an interesting example of a dice game, it might consume players for the entire night, but with help of computers we can speed this porcess up.
+Cee-lo is an interesting example of a dice game, it might take players an the entire night to finish, but with help of computers we can speed this process up.

 ## About
 Cee-lo is a gambling game played with three six-sided